 Patient and Caregiver Guide

-Important things to remember about your MAYZENT[®] (siponimod)[▼] treatment
+Important things to remember about your MAYZENT® (siponimod) treatment

+If you have any side effects, talk to your doctor, pharmacist or nurse.
+This includes any possible side effects not listed in the package leaflet.

-This medicinal product is subject to additional monitoring.
+▼This medicinal product is subject to additional monitoring.
 This will allow quick identification of new safety information.
 Healthcare professionals are asked to report any suspected adverse reactions.

-If you have any side effects, talk to your doctor, pharmacist or nurse.
-This includes any possible side effects not listed in the package leaflet.

-MAY PC1 02/21 MT

-April 2021

 Contents

-Introduction 3
+ntroduction 3

 What is MS (multiple sclerosis) 4

-What is MAYZENT [®] and how it works 5
+What is MAYZENT® and how it works 5

 Before you take MAYZENT® 6

 The first time you take MAYZENT® 9

 Starting your treatment with MAYZENT® 10

-MAYZENT [®] medication schedule 11
+MAYZENT® medication schedule 11

+During treatment with MAYZENT® 12

-Side effects and important risks 12
+Side effects and important risks 13

-Female patients 17
+Female patients 18

-Forgetting to take your tablets and stopping the medication 18
+Forgetting to take your tablets and stopping the medication 19

-Stopping your treatment with MAYZENT® 19
+Stopping your treatment with MAYZENT® 20

-Contact details of your doctor 20
+Contact details of your doctor 21

 Introduction

-This guide contains important information about MAYZENT[®] (siponimod) dosing, side effects and their potential risks, including guidance on pregnancy.
+This guide contains important information about MAYZENT® (siponimod) dosing, side effects and their potential risks, including guidance on pregnancy.

-Before you start your treatment, read this guide and the leaflet, which is inside your MAYZENT[®] medication package, thoroughly.
+Before you start your treatment, read this guide and the leaflet, which is inside your MAYZENT® medication package, thoroughly.
 The package leaflet contains additional information on the potential side effects.

 Save this guide together with the package leaflet in case you need to refer to it during treatment.
-Tell any doctor you see that you are being treated with MAYZENT[®].
+Tell any doctor you see that you are being treated with MAYZENT®.

 Use the medication schedule as shown on page 11 when you start treatment with MAYZENT®.

 If you get any side effects, it's important that you report these to your doctor.
 This includes any possible side effects not listed in the package leaflet.

 What is MS (multiple sclerosis)

 Multiple sclerosis (MS) is a neurological disease that affects the brain and spinal cord.

 In patients with MS, the body's own immune cells mistakenly attack nerve cells in the brain and spinal cord.
 Over time, these nerve cells are lost, leading to increasing disability.

 For some people, symptoms gradually worsen from the beginning of the disease following a progressive pattern (progressive MS), but for others they come and go (relapsing-remitting MS).

 Within ten years more than 50% of patients with relapsing-remitting MS will eventually develop sustained worsening of symptoms, independent of relapses, which results in disability.
 This is called secondary progressive multiple sclerosis (SPMS).

-What MAYZENT[®] is and how it works
+What MAYZENT® is and how it works

-MAYZENT[®] contains an active substance called siponimod, which is a sphingosine-1-phosphate (S1P) receptor modulator.
+MAYZENT® contains an active substance called siponimod, which is a sphingosine-1-phosphate (S1P) receptor modulator.

 It is used to treat adults with active (SPMS) disease.

-MAYZENT[®] works by reducing the ability of the body's own immune cells (white blood cells) from travelling into the brain and spinal cord and attacking nerve cells.
-During the EXPAND trial (study reference number A2304) which is a large phase 3 trial, it was found that MAYZENT[®] could slow down the effects of disease activity, such as worsening disability, brain lesions and relapses.
-Before you take MAYZENT® Testing and getting ready for treatment
+MAYZENT® works by reducing the ability of the body's own immune cells (white blood cells) from travelling into the brain and spinal cord and attacking nerve cells.

+A large phase 3 trial found that MAYZENT® could slow down the effects of disease activity, such as worsening disability, brain lesions and relapses.

+Before you take MAYZENT®

+Testing and getting ready for treatment

-Before you start treatment, your doctor will perform a blood or saliva test (buccal swab) to determine how well MAYZENT[®] is broken down in your body in order to determine the appropriate dose for you.
-In certain cases, the test may show that MAYZENT[®] is not the right treatment option for you.
-Your blood may also be tested to check your white blood cell count and your liver function, if these have not been measured recently (within the last 6 months).
+Before you start treatment, your doctor will perform a blood or saliva test (buccal swab) to determine how well MAYZENT® is broken down in your body in order to determine the appropriate dose for you.
+In certain cases, the test may show that MAYZENT® is not the right treatment option for you.

+Your blood may also be tested to check your blood cell count and your liver function, if these have not been measured recently (within the last 6 months).

 Your doctor will perform a skin examination to check for any abnormal growth or change on your skin.